tinhau1204/next-custom-template/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Default with:
+## What?

-This project comes with `Typescript` by default ~~Yes, who want Javascript?~~
+This project comes with `Typescript` by default. (~~Yes, who want Javascript?~~)

-#### tools
+### Tools

+All have been configured so that you nearly don't need to touch any of its config.

--   axios
+-   Axios
--   react-hook-form
+-   React-hook-form
--   react-icons
+-   React-icons
--   tailwindcss
+-   Tailwindcss
--   redux/redux-toolkit
+-   Redux/redux-toolkit
--   eslint
+-   Eslint
--   prettier
+-   Prettier
--   stylelnt
+-   Stylelnt

 ## Setup